Employee appraisal systems: pros and cons

 The cons of appraisal systems

 Critics of the appraisal system reason that companies should focus more on improving processes and systems than getting the workers to improve.
-They say it shouldn’t be for the individual staff members to work faster, or more carefully, or more diligently, or whatever; but that the company should seek to adjust its methods of working and to improve where the systems and procedures are failing to bring about success.
+They say it shouldn’t be for the individual staff members to work faster, more carefully, or more diligently; but that the company should adjust its methods of working and improve where the procedures are failing.

 That aside, reviews and appraisals can be viewed quite negatively by employees.
 Some staff feel they are one-sided and judgemental.
 Traditional appraisal systems do tend to focus on the negative and generate criticisms of the employee from the person that is one step further up the hierarchy.